This article on the best luxury hotels in Singapore was last updated in June 2020.

 - To consider: Sentosa is only 20min away from the city but it feels like a world away and is not a practical location to base yourself for exploration

-- My review: Read on for my idea of paradise.
+- My review: Read my review of the Capella Sentosa to find out my idea of paradise.

 Best luxury hotel in Singapore for glitzy envy: Marina Bay Sands